Bibhuprasad740/Project2/README.md

                       keep appearing on the boxes alternatively on choosing them.
 The player that has 3 contiguous rows or columns or in any diagonal first, will be declaired the winner.

-                    HEY NO COMPARISONS, THIS IS MY FIRST GAME.
+                    HEY!
+NO COMPARISONS, THIS IS MY FIRST GAME.
 ENJOY.